AlekseyBykov/pets.spring-boot-monolith/README.md

 * Actuator for system monitoring
 * HAL Browser for visualization Actuator's data
 * Separate client for consuming secured endpoints
+* Conversions between persistence-backed POJOs and DTOs by using MapStruct and manually
+* Pagination by using Spring Data JPA
 * Configured Logback for store log messages and archiving old log files
 * Glogal exceptions handler
 * Integration and unit tests